 Standing for Bay Area Regional Transport, the BART is easily the cheapest method of getting to your hotel or accommodation.
 It is a little more “fussy” than the others and if you are not staying near a BART station the extra trip from the BART line to your hotel can be a little tricky (normally a bus transfer is required) But it’s not overly complex and well worth the effort for a large cost saving.
 Quite a lot of people will be fairly close to the BART line anyway.

-The first step upon arrival is to follow the signs for Airtrain, this is the free train service that services the airport.
+The first step upon arrival is to follow the signs for Airtrain, which is the free train service that services the airport.
 It’s the same train you would use if you were switching terminals or going to the hire car center.

 When at the Airtrain you need to head for the clearly signposted BART station.
 You can view a clear map here, and look out for the signs on the air trains pictured right.
 Air Trains are very regular and you will have a very short wait.